 Ariel grew up in Southern California in the city of Thousand Oaks.
 Ariel connected with Outdoor Education starting in the 6th grade when she was able to attend a residential science camp.
 She still remembers hiking, learning hands on while on trail, the dancing and the campfire skits.
 The personal experience of Outdoor Education has helped Ariel share her passion with students, learning outside and hands on with nature and the natural environment.
 Ariel earned her Bachelor of Science in Forestry and Natural Resources with a concentration in Forestry and Environmental Practices from California Polytechnic State University in San Luis Obispo.
 After graduation she worked a season with Cal Fire as a Forestry Aide in Mountain Home Demonstration State Forest.
 It was on the mountain that she made a connection with the local outdoor school and after the season ended was able to begin an internship with the Clemmie Gill School of Science and Conservation (SCICON), an Outdoor Education School in the foothills of the Sierra Nevada’s, just below the Giant Sequoias.
 The SCICON intern program teaches every aspect of working and running an outdoor school, from leading the kitchen meals, to teaching trail groups, to supervising fellow interns and running evening activities, and more.
 From SCICON Ariel traveled to the Republic of Ireland with a 1 year working holiday visa.
 She lived and worked in Dublin, gaining a new cultural perspective and making friends.
 After Ireland Ariel found a position as a Naturalist with the Coloma Outdoor Discovery School where she has been able to bring energy, creativity, and passion to our school while continuing to learn and become a stronger educator.

-Facilitator, High Ropes Challenge Course Experience and Eco Science Exploration Lead
+High Ropes Challenge Course Experience and Eco Science Exploration Lead

 Tim began teaching outdoors at age 18 and is still going strong over twenty years later.
 He has been an instructor for the Boy Scouts of America, a teacher for the Peace Corps in South America and a science teacher for middle and high school students in California.
 The Coloma Outdoor Discovery School allows Tim to explore many of his passions, including teaching natural sciences, gold rush history and running ropes courses.
 Tim’s professional training includes a B.S. in Biological Sciences from the University of the Pacific and a teaching credential from CSU Chico.
 Tim is a noted presenter at conferences for the Association for Environmental and Outdoor Educators.